 You Might Already Have a Real ID—Here’s How to Check

 Good news for some: There's a chance you already have a Real ID and don't realize it, so you'll be spared an extra trip to the DMV.
 How can you tell if your current ID is in fact an eligible Real ID?

 "If your license or non-drivers ID has a gold or black star on the top right corner, you're all set," Kunz says.
 "Unfortunately, a small number of states including Hawaii, Ohio, Utah, and Tennessee issued compliant IDs without the star, so it's best to contact your state legislation office if you're unsure."

-“For a large majority, those who are not Real ID compliant by October 1, 2020, will not be able to board a commercial aircraft for domestic travel,” Kunz explains.
-“States such as Michigan, Vermont, Minnesota, and New York offer enhanced driver’s licenses that can be used in lieu of a Real ID.
-Other forms of acceptable ID will include a passport or passport card.”
+"For a large majority, those who are not Real ID compliant by the deadline, will not be able to board a commercial aircraft for domestic travel," Kunz explains.
+"States such as Michigan, Vermont, Minnesota, and New York offer enhanced driver's licenses that can be used in lieu of a Real ID.
+Other forms of acceptable ID will include a passport or passport card."

 For a complete list of acceptable forms of ID, including Real ID–compliant driver's licenses, visit TSA.gov/travel/security-screening/identification.

 No one enjoys a trip to the DMV—but don't let this task burn a hole in your to-do list, making you anxious and want to keep procrastinating.